Hey, everybody, it is Motivational Monday!

 What is not well-known is using these 2 compound movements as a superset.
 This will allow you to take your posterior chain development to the next level.

-When you complete the deadlifts, you will set-up for the 6×5 glute superset.
+When you complete the deadlift, you will set-up for the glute superset with the barbell hip thrusts and the RDL’s.

 Warm-Up (5-10 minutes)